kuzzleio/kuzzle-device-manager/doc/1/classes/decoder/constructor/index.md

 Custom decoders must inherit the provided abstract `Decoder` class.

-The super constructor must be called with the sensor model.
+The super constructor must be called with the sensor model name.

 ---